chatox/networks-science-course/practicum/ps06_network_models.md

 # 2. Generate a BA graph

-Create an auxiliary function that selects *m* target nodes in a graph *m*, with probabilities proportional to the degrees of the nodes.
+Start by creating an auxiliary function that selects *m* target nodes in a graph *g*, with probabilities proportional to the degrees of the nodes.
 Below is a skeleton

 ```python
 def select_targets(g, m):